-The best children's books featuring every kind of person.
+The best children's (and adult) books featuring every kind of person.

 I work in a library by day and parent the rest of the time.
 I am passionate about good books representing the full spectrum of human diversity for every age group and reading level.
 This blog is my attempt to help parents, educators, and librarians find the best children's books authored by or featuring characters of color.